-You don’t have to own a U-Haul franchise to need business vehicle insurance.
+You don’t have to own a U-Haul franchise to need commercial auto insurance.

 There are many instances when insurance for personal use of a car or truck will not cover an accident or injuries caused by an accident on the job.
 Even if you, as the owner of the business, do not own the vehicle, you might be liable for damages.